 Things to consider when having a piercing

 - Make sure you select a reputable piercer and one that is registered with the Local Authority.
-Ask about hygiene and cleanliness.
-The 'Code of Practice for Hygienic Skin Piercing' and the 'Tattooing and Body Piercing Guidance Toolkit' are both available to download, and can help you understand the procedures you can expect to be followed.
+Both the practitioner and the premises they operate from must be registered and you can check this by asking to see their registration certificate, which should be on display.
+The 'Code of Practice for Hygienic Skin Piercing' PDF, 3475.48 KB and the 'Tattooing and Body Piercing Guidance Toolkit' are both available to download, and can help you understand the procedures you can expect to be followed.
 If you have any queries or concerns about practices and procedures, you can contact Environmental Health Services for further advice

-- The law on indecent assault states that a female under the age of 16 years cannot give consent for a nipple or genital piercing, and a male under the age of 16 years cannot consent to a genital piercing
+- Females under the age of 16 years cannot give consent for a nipple or genital piercing, and a male under the age of 16 years cannot consent to a genital piercing

 - You are not allowed to donate blood for 4 months after having a piercing